dougmassay/pkg-sigil/README.md

 ```

 The output will be `build/linux/[32|64]/dist/Sigil-v*run.xz` which is the linux
 binary installer for sigil.
-This is self extracting makeself archive that will install Sigil to /opt/sigil if the script is run as root, or it will install to ~/opt/sigil if you run it as a normal user.
+This is a self extracting makeself archive that will install Sigil to /opt/sigil if the script is run as root, or it will install to ~/opt/sigil if you run it as a normal user.
 It will require a minimum of (g)libc 2.19 to run.

 Credits
 ---------